remmertjack/Clustering-Ball-Players-1/README.md

 be inadequate to call them Defensive players.
 If somebody has a better name for them, in the HC case, please by all means suggest it.

-For simplicity, I will only discuss some of the major GMM results within here.
+For simplicity, I will only discuss some of the GMM results within here.
 I am happy to discuss all the results through email, which I have posted down below.
-In terms of a Top5 from each category, both the Power-Hitters and Platoon players had players in the Top 5 with 100% classification, meaning they were only this type of player.
+In terms of a Top 5 from each category, both the Power-Hitters and Platoon players had players in the Top 5 with 100% classification, meaning they were only this type of player.
 To no surprise, Joey Gallo, Mike Trout, Aaron Judge, Giancarlo Stanton were